 How to create drop down list from another workbook in Excel?

 It is quite easy to create a data validation drop down list among worksheets within a workbook.
-But if the list data you need for the data validation locates in another workbook, what would you do?
+But if the source data you need for the drop-down list locates in another workbook, how would you do?
 In this tutorial, you will learn how to create a drop fown list from another workbook in Excel in details.

 For creating drop dpwn list from another workbook, please do as follows.

-1. Open and rename the workbook which contains the source data as “SourceData” or others you like.
+1. Firstly, rename the workbook that contains the source data as “SourceData” or others you like.
+After renaming the workbook, open it.

-2. Select the cell range that contains the data, such as A2:A10.
-And then click Formular > Define Name.
+2. Select the source data range (A2:A10 in this case), and then click Formulars > Define Name.
 See screenshot:

-3. In the popping up New Name dialog box, name the range as SourceList in the Name box, and click the OK button.
+3. In the popping up New Name dialog box, type SourceList in the Name box, and click the OK button.

 4. Press Ctrl + S to save the workbook.

-5. Open the another workbook and select the specific worksheet you need to create the drop down list in, and click Formula > Define Name.
+5. Open the workbook where you want to create the drop down list, and click Formula > Define Name.

 6. In the New Name dialog box, you need to:

-7. Select the cells for creating drop down list, and click Data > Data Validation.
+7. Select the cells for inserting the drop down list, and click Data > Data Validation.

 8. In this Data Validation dialog box, go to the Settings tab, select List in the Allow drop-down list, enter =New in the Source box, and finally click the OK button.
 See screenshot: